spa-tech/raspberry-pi-poe-hat/README.md

 # Raspberry Pi 5 PoE Hat Troubleshooting

-If you want to boot a Pi 5 from a SATA SSD instead of MMC then you will need to make these changes.
-First use Pi Imager, install the preferred image on an SD FLASH, and boot from that MMC with AC adapter.
+When powered by PoE, booting from a 2.5" SATA SSD via USB draws more watts than the Pi defaults allow.
+To get up and running, start with a fresh Pi, install the Pi OS on the SATA drive using Imager, then boot using an AC adapter.

+Then make the changes below over SSH.

 ## WaveShare PoE Hat